 - it still requires to comply with Italian consumer laws, including regulations on misleading advertising that led to the € 3 million fine previously mentioned.

-It should be outlined that the position above is just contained in the FAQs of the Ministry and it already happened in the past that the Ministry changed its interpretation over the years.
+The position above is just in the FAQs of the Ministry, and it already happened in the past that the Ministry changed its interpretation over the years.
 And there is a risk that a change might occur in the coming months.
 Therefore, the situation shall be carefully monitored.

 What happens to Italian companies running international prize promotions?